dimpase/M2/Pull-requests.md

 Under construction 25 Oct 2024:
 This section describes the steps that are needed to contribute code to Macaulay2, i.e. a new package or changes to existing code.

+# Create a fork of the Macaulay2 repo (if not done previously)
 * If you have never done so before, on github, you need to create your own copy ("fork") of the Macaulay2 repository on github:
   * go to `github.com/Macaulay2/M2`
-  * click on the drop-down menu arrow button to the right of `Forks` at the top right side of the page
+  * Use the drop-down menu arrow button to the right of `Forks` at the top right side of the page
-  * create a new fork, unless you already have one.
-  * on github switch to the development branch.
-(You might need to sync it to be the latest, if you have done this before).
+  * Use the pulldown menu to the right of `Code` to copy the commands needed to clone the repository
+* Now on your computer:
+  * clone this repository, e.g.
 *
 * Clone or update the Macaulay2 repository
   * git switch development